-Mountain bike pricing begins around $400 here in America for your basic department store bikes; at least that is what would be the limit of what I would take out on the trails.
-You could buy a nice mid level aluminum 26in tire mountain bike for around $800 depending on how old it is.
+Mountain bike pricing begins at around $400 here in America for your basic department store bikes; at least that is what would be the limit of what I would take out on the trails.
+You could buy a nice mid-level aluminum 26in tire mountain bike for around $800 depending on how old it is.
 From here things can get really expensive really quickly.
-Things that matter in pricing are the make of the fork (suspension), the groupset (shifters, deraileurs), and the gearing options.
-Typically price will go up when weight comes down.
+Things that matter in pricing are the make of the fork (suspension), the groupset (shifters, derailleurs), and the gearing options.
+Typically price will go up when the weight comes down.
 You end up paying more and more to shave off less and less weight.
-For example, the difference between an aluminum bike and carbon bike can be $1200 dollars or more.
+For example, the difference between an aluminum bike and a carbon bike can be $1200 dollars or more.

 Other things that matter are if it is rigid or has suspension.
 You might find that you like the feel of a rigid or hardtail bike because you don’t end up riding a lot of downhill trails.
 My suggestion would be to buy only what you need and as always, check the classifieds if you are looking for a price break.

-The last thing I wanted to mention is custom made bikes and other brands.
-Obviously custom made bikes are going to have a more precise fit and the exact components you want.
+The last thing I wanted to mention is custom-made bikes and other brands.
+Obviously, custom-made bikes will have a more precise fit and the exact components you want.
 This will typically cost you $1000-$2000 more than buying a complete build from a retailer.
 Just keep that in mind.
 Brands to consider for mountain bikes are the big 3 (trek, giant, and specialized.)
 These manufacturers sell more bikes than any other.
 Other specialty brands include Yeti, Santa Cruz, and Chumba.
 These brands specialize in mountain bikes only.
-Other good mid level brands (of course the quality is just the same as the others) are Cannondale, Fuji, Norco, Novara, Ghost, GT, Redline, Niner, and too many others to count.
+Other good mid-level brands (of course the quality is just the same as the others) are Cannondale, Fuji, Norco, Novara, Ghost, GT, Redline, Niner, and too many others to count.
 Do some research, ride your friends’ bikes, and as always have fun.

 Roadies: How Fast Can You Go?

-Another essential type of bike with which most people are already familiar are road bikes.
-With an “A frame” design as old as cycling itself, road bikes are the most common type of bike you will see around town.
+Another essential type of bike with which most people are already familiar is road bikes.
+With an “A-frame” design as old as cycling itself, road bikes are the most common type of bike you will see around town.
 Their thin tires, lightweight builds, and more aerodynamic handlebars are what usually set them apart from other types of bikes.
-Today they are made with everything from steel to titanium, carbon fiber to graphine.
+Today they are made with everything from steel to titanium, carbon fiber to graphene.
 Engineers are always interested in creating lighter and faster designs to push the boundaries of cycling as a sport.
 You must be wondering, city bikes are also a form of road bikes, and mostly they have a powerful rear suspension.

 Commuters: The Everyday Bike